genomic-medicine-sweden/meta-val/README.md

 ## Introduction

-**nf-core/metaval** is a bioinformatics pipeline that verifies the organisms predicted by the nf-core/taxprofiler pipeline using metagenomic data, including both Illumina short-gun sequencing and Nanopore sequencing data.
+**metaval** is a bioinformatics pipeline that verifies the organisms predicted by the nf-core/taxprofiler pipeline using metagenomic data, including both Illumina short-gun sequencing and Nanopore sequencing data.

-At moment, meta-val only checks the classification results from three classifiers `Kraken2`, `Centrifuge` and `diamond`
+At moment, metaval only checks the classification results from three classifiers `Kraken2`, `Centrifuge` and `diamond`

 ## Pipeline summary

 1. Extract classified reads for organisms of interest, such as all identified viruses or a predefined list of organisms.

-2. Use `BLAST` to identify the closet reference genome for the extracted reads.
+2. Use `BLAST` to identify the closet reference genome for the extracted reads (Downsample if there are more than 200 reads)

 3. Map the extracted reads to reference genomes using `Bowtie2` for Illumina reads and `minimap2` for Nanopore reads.